gonmolina/notes_pc/pages/Ideas for selecting Plant (Invap) signals.md

 - {{renderer excalidraw, excalidraw-2024-09-09-12-27-38}}
 - Components:
 	- a component that show tag, maybe description, and add or remove signal for a given tag
-		- Data have to be processed for this component because is obta -
+		- Data have to be processed for this component because is obtain from different methods.tables
+	- a component with all the data for plant tags
+		-